Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R9 290X is 66% faster than the Geforce GTX 680 overall, because of its greater bandwidth. (explain)
+Memory BandwidthPerformance-wise, the Radeon R9 290X should theoretically be quite a bit better than the Geforce GTX 680 in general. (explain)

-Texel RateThe Radeon R9 290X should be a small bit (more or less 9%) more effective at anisotropic filtering than the Geforce GTX 680. (explain)
+Texel RateThe Radeon R9 290X is just a bit (approximately 9%) faster with regards to texture filtering than the Geforce GTX 680. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the Radeon R9 290X is superior to the Geforce GTX 680, by far. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the Radeon R9 290X is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison